 A Biosafety Officer per college/department reviews protocols involving potentially biohazardous materials and decides to approve in his/her level or to submit the protocol for committee review.
 Only then will the researcher submits the reviewed protocol in IBBC Forms 1 (accomplished by the proponents/researchers) and 2 (accomplished by the laboratory manager) to the NIH-IMBB Central Lab for issuance of the certificate/clearance.
 The IBBC clearance/certificate is signed by the over-all chair of the committee once the protocol is approved.
-For inquiries, you may contact the UPM IBBC Secretariat at 218-2659 or email them at firstname.lastname@example.org.
+For inquiries, you may contact the UPM IBBC Secretariat through email at email@example.com.

 Here are the types of researches that requires IBBC review: *